Blog

 When assets change locations or cost centers, inaccuracies arise if not documented correctly, leading to misallocation of expenses and complications in segment reporting.

-The Role of Physical Asset Verification in Calculation of Accurate Depreciation
+The Role of Physical Asset Verification in Accurate Depreciation Calculation

 Physical Asset Verification is an essential step for maintaining PP&E accuracy, helping to identify issues such as ghost assets, zombie assets, and unaccounted-for items that distort financial data.
 A well-organized physical asset verification process enables companies to validate assets, ensuring they align with the company’s records and adjusting depreciation schedules as needed.